Buried Under Identities. How to Free My Sense of Self?

 ‘As someone who has had a terrible lived experience with dominant narratives, I couldn’t see how on earth that could be a healthy or realistic path for deep healing.

 The fact that Paul worked his way out of the coal mines of NE Pennsylvania, to service jobs in New York City during the Great Depression, to owning a farm in Upstate New York – access to land regained! -, wove into a narrative of hardship and redemption.
 Clearly Paul, and his descendants by proxy, was worthy.
 Just look at what he’d accomplished all on his own.
 The individual need to make sense of lived experience to feel good, belong, actually prevented what we all crave most… healthy and loving connection.
-For me, I can’t see much of that in the in that family system.
+For me, I can’t see much of that in that family system.
 Healthy connection has certainly not been my experience within that branch of family.
 Researching Paul’s life, his wife Carrie’s life, has given me clues into why.

 I went back to that coal mining town where Paul was born and stood in front of the church where he was baptised.
 I walked the cemetery, past the graves of extended family members, stood in front of the address listed on his work records from the mines and visited the town where his parents married.
 It was awful.
 I don’t mean that this cluster of towns is economically depressed.
 They are, but that’s not what I felt.
 There was something inside, at a cellular level.
 A revulsion, a need to get out, to vomit every trace of this place from my being.
 It was a truly awful weekend.
 I had never felt anything like that before.
 Being so strange, that experience stuck with me.
 I started paying attention to embodied responses to place and nostalgia surrounding place.